best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ```

 [The Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government)
-tells us that we should proportionatelly quality assurance our analysis depending on the complexity and business risk of the analysis.
+tells us that we should proportionately quality assurance our analysis depending on the complexity and business risk of the analysis.
 This means that you may require both internal and external peer review to adequately assure your analysis.
 We recommend External review if your analysis uses novel or complex techniques,
 if comparison with other analyses cannot be used to challenge your results, or if the analysis is business critical.